Communicating sequential processes: Others

 VisualNets produces animated visualisations of CSP systems from specifications, and supports timed CSP.

 CSPsim is a lazy simulator.
 It does not model check CSP, but is useful for exploring very large (potentially infinite) systems.

-SyncStitch is a CSP refinement checker with interactive modeling and analyzing environment.
+SyncStitch is a CSP refinement checker with an interactive modeling and analyzing environment.
 It has a graphical state-transition diagram editor.
 The user can model the behavior of processes as not only CSP expressions but also state-transition diagrams.
-The result of checking are also reported graphically as computation-trees and can be analyzed interactively with peripheral inspecting tools.
-In addition to refinement checks, It can perform deadlock check and livelock check.
+The results of checking are also reported graphically as computation trees and can be analyzed interactively with peripheral inspection tools.
+In addition to refinement checks, it can perform deadlock checks and livelock checks.

 Related formalisms

 Several other specification languages and formalisms have been derived from, or inspired by, the classic untimed CSP, including: